-Bupropion is extensively metabolized in the liver to active metabolites, of which some are eliminated by the kidneys, while others are further metabolized before being excreted in urine.
+Geriatrics (> 65 years of age): Bupropion is extensively metabolized in the liver to active metabolites, of which some are eliminated by the kidneys, while others are further metabolized before being excreted in urine.
 The risk of toxic reaction to this drug may be greater in patients with impaired renal function.
-Because elderly patients (> 65 years of age) are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function (see Renal Impairment and 4 DOSAGE AND ADMINISTRATION).
+Because geriatric patients (> 65 years of age) are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function (see Renal Impairment and 4 Dosage and Administration).

-A single dose pharmacokinetic study demonstrated that the disposition of bupropion and its metabolites in elderly subjects was similar to that of younger subjects; however, another single and multiple dose pharmacokinetic study has suggested that the elderly are at increased risk for accumulation of bupropion and its metabolites (see Special Populations and Conditions).
+A single dose pharmacokinetic study demonstrated that the disposition of bupropion and its metabolites in geriatric subjects was similar to that of younger subjects; however, another single and multiple dose pharmacokinetic study has suggested that geriatric patients are at increased risk for accumulation of bupropion and its metabolites (see Special Populations and Conditions).

-Of the approximately 6000 patients who participated in clinical trials with bupropion extended release tablets (depression and smoking cessation studies), 275 were 65 and over and 47 were 75 and over.
+Of the approximately 6000 patients who participated in clinical trials with bupropion extended-release tablets (depression and smoking cessation studies), 275 were 65 and over and 47 were 75 and over.
 In addition, several hundred patients 65 and over participated in clinical trials using the immediate release formulation of bupropion (depression studies).
-No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.
+No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between geriatric patients and younger patients, but greater sensitivity of some older individuals cannot be ruled out.